chrissimpkins/naked/docs/README.rst

 QuickStart Guide
 ------------------

-The quickstart guide is available at `http://docs.naked-py.com/quickstart.html <http://docs.naked-py.com/quickstart.html>`_
+The quickstart guide is available at `http://docs.naked-py.com/quickstart.html <http://docs.naked-py.com/quickstart.html>`_.
+It demonstrates how the available tools can be incorporated into your development workflow, spanning the entire period from an project empty directory to your first PyPI version release.

 Documentation
 --------------